 The student entering this program must demonstrate superior ability and maturity and must have earned a Master of Divinity degree or its equivalent from a recognized seminary.
 A 3.0 grade point average (on a 4.0 scale) must have been achieved in Master of Divinity work.
 (A rare exception may be granted by the faculty in case of extremely mitigating circumstances.)
 Graduates of DBTS who apply for the Th.M. program should fill out a special application form.
 Those new to the Seminary must go through the normal application procedure.

 Up to six semester hours of credit may be transferred from an acceptable postgraduate program elsewhere.

-The Th.M. consists of thirty-two semester hours of postgraduate work, including five hours for a thesis.
-A major may be completed in the field of New Testament, Old Testament, or Theology.
-The Th.M. curriculum consists of a three-hour Greek language elective, a three-hour Hebrew language elective, a three-hour Theology elective, six hours of postgraduate seminars, twelve hours of general electives, and a thesis worth five credit hours.
-Students who have not taken their systematic theology at DBTS must take at least two of the three systematic courses at reduced credit (3 hours each).
+The Th.M. consists of 26 semester hours of postgraduate work.
+A major may be completed in the field of Old Testament, New Testament, or Theology.
+The Th.M. curriculum consists of six three-hour content courses, including two postgraduate seminars.
+Each student must also complete a three-hour reading and research course, and a five-hour capstone project.
+Students who have not taken their systematic theology at DBTS must take at least two of the three systematic courses.

 Grade Point Average

 A student must achieve a minimum 3.00 grade point average on all course work and thesis in order to graduate.

 *Availability of the distance Th.M. may vary depending on one’s state of residence.
 Please contact the seminary office to see if this is an option for you.